 Persons who find it inconvenient to make lump sum payments at the beginning of each semester may make deferred payment arrangements through the DC Monthly Payment Plan.
 DC students may choose to pay their college expenses through four monthly installments per semester.
-There is a \$30 per semester non-refundable application fee for automatic payments; \$50 per semester non-refundable application fee for payer initiated payments.
+There is a \$50 per semester non-refundable processing fee for the DC Monthly Payment Plan.
+A reduced non-refundable processing fee of \$25 per semester is applied to those participants electing to have their payments withdrawn monthly from a savings or checking account via automatic funds transfers (ACH).
 Payments are due by the first of each month, however students are afforded a 10-day grace period.
-If your payment is not received by the end of the grace period, a \$30 per month late fee may be assessed.
-It is your responsibility to inform the Business Office of any adjustments to your account that would alter your payments.
+If payment is not received by the end of the grace period, a \$20 per month late fee will be assessed.
+It is the student's responsibility to inform the Business Office of any adjustments to his/her account that would impact your payments.
 Students cannot pay the following through the Plan: Library fines, parking fines, bookstore charges, or other miscellaneous charges.
 It is the student's responsibility to know the payment due dates and to make the payments on time.

 Students whose employer has a tuition support plan may qualify for deferred payment.
 Only employer-approved courses are included and deferral is not allowed for books, fees, or other supplies.
 The option is limited to students in good academic and financial standing as defined by the College's undergraduate and graduate catalogs.
-Details and procedures for this deferral option are available from the Business Office.
+Details and procedures for this deferral option are available from The Office of Nontraditional Student Support.